BuddyPress Hosting: Compare Hosting

 How does BuddyPress compare to JomSocial?

-JomSocial is a common comparison for BuddyPress.
-However, JomSocial is not available as a WordPress plugin - instead, it runs on the Joomla content management system.
-Unlike BuddyPress, JomSocial is not available for free - you can expect to pay anywhere from $100 to $300 for JomSocial as an extension of Joomla site.
+JomSocial is more or less the BuddyPress equivalent for the Joomla content management system.
+Unlike BuddyPress, JomSocial is not available for free.
 If you are actively considering JomSocial as an alternative to BuddyPress and you have little experience with programming, you are likely going to be overwhelmed by Joomla and JomSocial.
-The easier solution with the shortest time to deployment is WordPress/BuddyPress.
+If you don't have a lot of experience, you are best sticking to BuddyPress.